Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 - Theoretically you could also program the whole stub in another more exotic language like GoLang.

 - To avoid dynamic analysis like sandboxing we can take a look at the hardware specifications of the system at the beginning of our stub.
-So we can prevent further execution of our code if e.g. hard disk < 100 GB
+So we can prevent further execution of our code if...
+1. hard disk < 100 GB
-RAM < 2 GB
+2. RAM < 2 GB
-CPU cores < 2
+3. CPU cores < 2

 - An idea could also be a user interaction like a MSG box to prevent automated analysis of further code.